cybertraining-dsc/sp21-599-356/project/index.md

 <img src="https://render.githubusercontent.com/render/math?math=MAE%20%3D%20%5Cfrac%7B%5CSigma_%7Bi%3D1%7D%5En%7Cy_i-%5Chat%7By_i%7D%7C%7D%7Bn%7D">

-Also, The RMSE is used for observing the differences between real dataset and prediction values.
-The following is formula of RMSE and each values of this are same to them of MAE.
+Also, The RMSE is used for observing the differences between the real dataset and prediction values.
+The following is the formula of RMSE, and each value of this is same for MAE.

 <img src="https://render.githubusercontent.com/render/math?math=RMSE%20%3D%20%5Csqrt%7B%5Cfrac%7B%5CSigma_%7Bi%3D1%7D%5En(y_i-%5Chat%7By_i%7D)%5E2%7D%7Bn%7D%7D">

 ## 4.4.
 Prediction

+Since the datasets used for the training are normalized between 0 and 1, they get converted to a range of the ground truth values.
+From these rescaled datasets, it is possible to obtain the RMSE and compare the differences between a actual value and a predicted value.

 ## 5. Result